 How to win a bidding war

-A shortage of available homes on the market has slowed sales, and competition for those homes that are listed remains fierce.
+A shortage of available homes on the market has created fierce competition for those homes that are listed for sale.

 Much of the competition is driven by the limited supply of houses on the market.

-In September, there was just a 4.5-month supply of inventory, according to the National Association of Realtors (NAR).
-A 6-month supply is considered a healthy market.
+In November, there was just a 4-month supply of inventory, down from an already-tight 4.3-month supply the month before, according to the National Association of Realtors (NAR).
+A six-month supply is considered a healthy market.

-The median price for a single-family home was $234,000 in September, up 5.6% from the year before.
-It was the 55th straight month of price increases.
+The median price for a single-family home climbed to $234,900 in November, up 6% from the year before.
+It was the 57th straight month of price increases.